ORDAINED ZEN BUDDHIST MINISTER

 In 2008, Kanji received his Master of Divinity degree from Harvard University, where he co-chaired the Harvard Buddhist Community and was the first person to graduate in Harvard’s new Buddhist Ministry program.
 He graduated in 2005 with high honors and Phi Beta Kappa with a B.A. in Religious Studies from Pennsylvania State University, where he did honors work in Christianity, ancient Judaism, Hinduism, Buddhism, and Islam.
-He is employed as a Buddhist Advisor at Yale University, where he teaches Buddhist practice and facilitates dharma discussions for the Yale Buddhist Sangha, and also at Deerfield Academy, where he teaches meditation and Buddhism in the context of world religions.
+He was employed for six years as a Buddhist Advisor at Yale University, where he taught Buddhist practice and facilitated dharma discussions for the Yale Buddhist Sangha, and where he continues as a guest teacher.
+He is employed also at Deerfield Academy, where he teaches meditation and Buddhism in the context of world religions.
 Additionally, he is a core faculty member of The Rowe Center’s Certificate Program in Spiritual Guidance, in Rowe, MA.
 Kanji has been a guest speaker at Harvard’s Center for World Religions, at several Harvard Divinity School classes, at the “Life Worth Living Program” at Yale Divinity School’s Center for Faith and Culture, at the International Symposium on Socially Engaged Buddhism, and elsewhere.
 He has been featured in articles in EnlightenNext magazine and in Tricycle: The Buddhist Review.

 Creating a flourishing life requires developing both a healthy, functioning self and a spiritual realization of non-self.
 Dogen wrote, “To study the Way is to study the self.
 To study the self is to lose the self.
 To lose the self is to realize all things in the universe.”
 In practicing the study of the self, Kanji has substantial experience of Jungian and humanistic psychologies as well as dream work.
 In the practice of losing the self and experiencing the realm of Oneness, he is deeply involved in more than 20 years of stringent Zen training to foster “mind and body dropping away” into moments of pure awareness and presence.